Fayetteville man accused of murder and abuse of corpse

 FAYETTEVILLE -- A Fayetteville man was arrested Monday in connection with the disappearance and death of a woman.

-Kacey Jennings, 28, was arrested on charges of capital murder and abuse of a corpse after being released from a local medical facility, according to a post on the Fayetteville Police Department's Facebook page.
+Kacey Jennings, 28, was arrested in connection with capital murder and abuse of a corpse after being released from a local medical facility, according to a post on the Fayetteville Police Department's Facebook page.
 The case is in connection with the disappearance of 28-year-old Allison Maria Castro.

 Police went Sept.
 19 to a residence and located Jennings, who was experiencing an apparent drug overdose, according to the post.